mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 single QUIC connection.
 Yet, the QUIC specification does not provide a mechanism for exchanging prioritization information nor for indicating the relative priority of streams.
-As described in Section 2.3 of {{I-D.ietf-quic-transport}}, "A QUIC implementation SHOULD provide ways in which an application can indicate the relative priority of streams".
+As described in Section 2.3 of {{I-D.ietf-quic-transport}}, "A QUIC implementation should provide ways in which an application can indicate the relative priority of streams".
 A QUIC implementation could allow QUIC Plugins to extend or override its stream scheduler.